 Neighbourhood plans are required through European legislation to consider environmental impacts.
 This process involves a screening stage whereby the local planning authority considers whether a Strategic Environmental Assessment is required.
 In July 2015, an update to an earlier screening opinion was published by Lewes District Council which, on the basis of reasons including updated National Planning Practice Guidance and recent case law, concluded that a SEA would be required for the Wivelsfield Neighbourhood Plan.

-As a result the Parish Council has prepared a Sustainability Appraisal (SA) to inform the Neighbourhood Plan process.
+As a result, the Parish Council has prepared a Sustainability Appraisal (SA) to inform the Neighbourhood Plan process.

 Consultation Documents